 Managing data quality and validation for use by internal and external customers.

-Issuing Domestic and Industrial Wastewater, Underground Injection Control, Drinking Water and Environmental Resource Permits.
-Air and Solid Waste permitting is handled by the Northeast District office.
+Issuing Domestic and Industrial Wastewater, Underground Injection Control, Drinking Water, Air, and Environmental Resource Permits.
+Solid Waste permitting is handled by the Northeast District office.

 Executing sovereign submerged lands authorizations in coordination with State Lands.